aaron-jencks/aaron-jencks.github.io/docs/_posts/2025-07-15-game-of-life-backtracking.md

 # Conclusion

 To solve the grid that I set out for, I've determined that it was infeasible to continue. :(

+Anyway you can find the code I used here: https://github.com/aaron-jencks/reverse-life